Judge rejects Donald Trump's offer to dismiss E. John Carroll - ExBulletin

 Judge rejects Donald Trump’s offer to dismiss E. John Carroll

-NEW YORK, June 29 (Reuters) – A federal judge on Thursday rejected Donald Trump’s request to dismiss the first of two lawsuits by writer E. Jean Carroll accusing the former US president of defamation for denying he raped her in the mid 1990s.
+NEW YORK (Reuters) – A federal judge on Thursday rejected Donald Trump’s request to dismiss the first of two lawsuits against writer E. Jean Carroll accusing the former U.S. president of defamation for denying he raped her amid the 1990s.

 U.S. District Judge Lewis Kaplan in Manhattan found no basis for Trump’s arguments that he deserved absolute presidential immunity and that many of his statements about Carroll were opinionated and therefore protected.